EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 This should be pretty familiar by now.
 It's a plain old class that defines a number of properties.
 One for each of the fields in the resulting table and a few navigation properties that serve to access related data.

 The only aspect worth noting is that we've defined the `ModelStyleYearID` property as a nullable integer (with `int?`).
 This is because, like we discussed at the beginning, the foreign key from `quotes` to `vehicle_style_years` is actually optional.
 The reason being that we may receive a quote request for a vehicle that we don't have registered in our database.
-We need to be able to support that, so if we don't have the requested vehicle registered, then that foreign key will stay unpopulated and we'll rely on the other fields (i.e. `Year`, `Make`, `Model`, `BodyTypeID` and `SizeID`) to identify the vehicle and calculate the quote for it.
+We need to be able to support quoting those vehicles too, so if we don't have the requested vehicle registered, then that foreign key will stay unpopulated and we'll rely on the other fields (i.e. `Year`, `Make`, `Model`, `BodyTypeID` and `SizeID`) to identify the vehicle and calculate the quote for it.

 ## Using Dependency Injection

 So far we've been putting a lot logic in our controllers.
 That's generally not ideal, but fine as long as the logic is simple.
 The problem is that a design like that can quickly become a hindrance for maintainability and testing as our application grows more complex.
-For the logic that calculates a quote, we'd be better served by implementing it in its own class, outside of the controller that defines the endpoints and handles HTTP concerns.
+For the logic that calculates a quote, we'd be better served by implementing it in its own class, outside of the controller that should only care about defining endpoints and handling HTTP concerns.
 Then, the controller can be given access to that class and delegate to it all the quote calculation logic.
 Thankfully, ASP.NET Core includes an IoC container by default, which allows us to use Dependency Injection to solve these kinds of problems.
 Let's see what that looks like.

 For working with quotes, we want to offer two endpoints:

 1. A `POST api/Quotes` that captures the vehicle information, calculates the quote, keeps record of the request, and responds with the calculated value.
-2. A `GET api/Quotes` that returns all the currently registered quotes on the system.
+2. A `GET api/Quotes` that returns all the currently registered quotes in the system.

 Using the Dependency Injection capabilities, a controller that implements those two could look like this: